PS2Sanctuary/Sanctuary.SoeProtocol/docs/packet-reference.md

 ### MultiPacket (0x03)

+MultiPackets are used to wrap many smaller SOE packets before they are sent.
+This is often utilised in the middle of data transmission, where a party wants to send a `Data` packet and simultaneously `Acknowledge` data from the other party.
+Another oft-occurring example is when multiple `OutOfOrder` packets need to be sent.

+> **Note**: typically, when a `MultiPacket` is carrying multiple of the same sub-packet, compression will be used.

+A `MultiPacket` contains no data other than its sub-packets, which are placed back-to-back and prefixed by their lengths, encoded using variable-size integers.
+See [Appendix B](./appendix.md#b-reading-and-writing-multipacket-variable-size-integers) for more info.
-MultiPackets wrap multiple packets.
-Sub-packets may not be compressed and do not carry a CRC check value.
-Each sub-packet is prefixed by its length, encoded with a variable-size integer.
+Sub-packets may not be compressed and hence should omit the compression flag.
+Further, sub-packets should not include a CRC check value.

 To read a multipacket, one should loop until the entire packet has been consumed.
-Each iteration, a variable-size integer should be read, which indicates the amount of data to read in order to extract the next sub-packet in the buffer.
+Each iteration, a variable-size integer should be read, which indicates the amount of data to read in order to extract the next sub-packet from the buffer.
 E.g.:

 ```csharp
 byte* packetData = ...;